manticoresoftware/manticoresearch/manual/english/Listing_tables.md

 Prints the `CREATE TABLE` statement used to create the specified table.

+If the table was created using a SQL `profile=...` shortcut, `SHOW CREATE TABLE` prints the expanded settings instead of the profile name itself.

 The `output_words` option allows you to control how external file settings (such as `stopwords`, `exceptions`, `wordforms`, `hitless_words`) are displayed:

 * `'list'` (default): Displays the content of the files as inline lists using the `*_list` options (e.g. `stopwords_list='word1; word2'`).